blitzstudios/triton/README.md

 You can define as many tables as you want.
 Triton will create tables for you if they do not exist.

-If you would like Triton to auto-create tables for you at compile time, you must require your Keyspace module.
+If you would like Triton to auto-create tables for you after compile, you must require your Keyspace module.

 ```elixir
 defmodule Schema.User do